yestar09/learngit/readme.txt

 Git is a distributed version control system
-Git is  free software distributed under
+Git is  free software distributed under returns
 Git is good software